rodit/rbot-scripts/docs/7 Player.md

 `int WalkSpeed` - Gets or sets the player's walk speed.

 `int Scale` - Gets or sets the player's avatar drawing scale (client side).

+`List<Faction> Factions` - Gets a list of the player's factions and information about them.

+`Monster Target` - Gets the player's current target.
+Returns null if no monster target is selected.

 ### Methods
 `void Pickup(params string[] items)` - Picks up the specified items.